Coarse Blue Cornmeal

 This cornmeal is a USDA certified organic product.

 Your order is freshly milled upon fulfillment.
 Our blue cornmeal is a whole-grain product.
 This corn meal is completely different from the stuff available in the supermarket.
 It is also a vegan food.
+It is also GMO free and gluten free.

 If you have not had freshly baked from scratch cornbread from freshly ground cornmeal baked in a cast-iron skillet, I could argue you have not had the real thing.